Choose your boutique

 - Browser and device

-We process the data of our contractual and business partners primarily to fulfill our contractual obligations and for communication purposes.
-Furthermore, we process the data for proper and efficient business management and to protect our rights.
-The processing is therefore carried out
+We primarily process the data of our contractual and business partners to fulfill our contractual obligations and for communication purposes.
+Furthermore, processing occurs for proper and efficient business management and to protect our rights.
+The processing is therefore carried out accordingly.

-Data will only be passed on to third parties if this is necessary to fulfill legal obligations or if this is stated in the contract or this data protection declaration.
+Data will only be passed on to third parties if this is necessary to fulfill legal obligations or if this is stated in the contract or this privacy policy.

 applicants

-By submitting their application to us, applicants agree to the processing of their data for the purposes of the application process in the manner and to the extent set out in this privacy policy.
+By submitting their application to us, applicants agree to the processing of their data for the purposes of the application process in the manner and scope set out in this privacy policy.

 The legal basis for the processing of applicant data is Art.
-88 GDPR, Section 26 BDSG-new and, if applicable, Art.
-6 (1) (b) GDPR for the initiation or execution of contractual relationships.
+88 GDPR, § 26 BDSG-neu and, where applicable, Art.
+6 para.
+1 lit. b GDPR for the initiation or execution of contractual relationships.

-If special categories of personal data within the meaning of Art.
-9 (1) GDPR are voluntarily provided as part of the application process, they will also be processed in accordance with Art.
-9 (2) (b) GDPR (e.g. health data, such as severely disabled status or ethnic origin).
+Insofar as special categories of personal data within the meaning of Art.
+9 para.
+1 GDPR are voluntarily disclosed during the application process, their processing is additionally carried out in accordance with Art.
+9 para.
+2 lit. b) GDPR (e.g. health data, such as severe disability or ethnic origin).

-If special categories of personal data within the meaning of Art.
-9 (1) GDPR are requested from applicants as part of the application process, these will also be processed in accordance with Art.
-9 (2) (a) GDPR (e.g. health data if these are necessary for the exercise of the profession).
+Insofar as special categories of personal data within the meaning of Art.
+9 para.
+1 GDPR are requested from applicants during the application process, their processing is additionally carried out in accordance with Art.
+9 para.
+2 lit. a) GDPR (e.g. health data if this is necessary for the exercise of the profession).

-In the event of a successful application, the data provided by applicants may be further processed by us for the purposes of the employment relationship.
+The data provided by applicants may be further processed by us for the purposes of the employment relationship if the application is successful.
 Otherwise, if the application for a job offer is unsuccessful, the applicants' data will be deleted.
 Applicants' data will also be deleted if an application is withdrawn, which applicants are entitled to do at any time.
-Deletion occurs after a period of six months so that we can answer any follow-up questions regarding the application and fulfill our documentation obligations under the General Equal Treatment Act.
-Invoices for any reimbursement of travel expenses will be archived in accordance with tax law requirements.
+Deletion takes place after a period of six months so that we can answer any follow-up questions regarding the application and comply with our obligations under the General Equal Treatment Act.
+Invoices for any travel expense reimbursements will be archived in accordance with tax regulations.

-On this website, we also use the reCAPTCHA function provided by Google Ireland Limited, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland ("Google").
-This function is primarily used to distinguish whether an input has been made by a natural person or has been misused through machine and automated processing.
-This service includes sending the IP address and, if applicable, other data required by Google for the reCAPTCHA service to Google and is carried out in accordance with Art.
-6 (1) (a) GDPR on the basis of consent, which is transmitted to us via the consent banner.
+This website also uses the reCAPTCHA function of Google Ireland Limited, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland ("Google").
+This function primarily serves to distinguish whether an entry is made by a natural person or is being misused through automated processing.
+The service involves sending the IP address and, if applicable, other data required by Google for the reCAPTCHA service to Google, and is carried out in accordance with Art.
+6 Para.
+1 lit. a GDPR on the basis of consent, which is transmitted to us via the consent banner.

-When using Google reCAPTCHA, personal data may also be transferred to Google LLC's servers in the USA.
+When using Google reCAPTCHA, personal data may also be transferred to the servers of Google LLC in the USA.

 Further information about Google reCAPTCHA and Google's privacy policy can be found at: